Electrical tape: History

-Today, electrical tape is simply "another form of insulation".
 The original electrical insulating tape was made of cloth tape impregnated with Chatterton's compound, an adhesive material manufactured using gutta-percha.
 This type of tape was often used to insulate soldered splices on knob and tube wiring.
 It was commonly referred to as "friction tape", and had the unique property of being sticky on both sides.
 Because of this, no matter how it was used it stuck to itself very readily.

 In the early 1940s, vinyl plastic emerged as a versatile material for a wide range of applications, from shower curtains to cable insulation.
 A major ingredient in vinyl film was tricresyl phosphate (TCP), which was used as a plasticizer.
 Unfortunately, TCP tended to migrate, giving the surface of the vinyl film an oily quality and degrading every tape adhesive known.
 Research chemists and engineers at 3M set out to create a dependable, pressure-sensitive tape made of a vinyl film that would have the required electrical, physical and chemical properties.

 Experiments were conducted by combining new plasticizers with the white, flour-like vinyl resin.
-Finally, in January 1946, inventors Snell, Oace, and Eastwold of 3M applied for a patent for a vinyl electrical tape with a plasticizer system and non-sulfur-based rubber adhesive that were compatible.
+In January 1946, inventors Snell, Oace, and Eastwold of 3M applied for a patent for a vinyl electrical tape with a plasticizer system and non-sulfur-based rubber adhesive that were compatible.
 The first commercially available version of the tape was sold for use as a wire-harness wrapping.
-This original electrical tape wasn't black.
+This original electrical tape was not black.
 Tapes formulated for high-temperature were yellow, and later versions were white.
 Electrically insulating tapes are essential for enhancing functionality and reliability in a wide range of applications.
 Some of the most popular types include electrically insulating adhesive tape and electrically insulating film, both of which provide reliable electronic isolation and ensure that a direct electrical connection is not made between two or more circuits or their adjacent parts.
 There is also electrically conducting tape for shielding and similar applications.
 White tape, because of its instability in ultraviolet light, was eventually replaced with black tape, although colored vinyl tapes are still used as identification and marking tapes.
 Black became the standard industry color for vinyl standard tape, primarily because of its ultraviolet resistance.
 Thicknesses originally were 4 mil (100 μm), 8 mil (200 μm) and 12 mil (300 μm).
 These were standardized to 7 mil (180 μm) and 10 mil (250 μm) in 1948.